Singhu border lynching: 3 accused sent to police remand, 2 SITs conducting probe | Law-Order

 - India

-Three people allegedly involved in the lynching of a labourer at the farmers’ protest site at Singhu border were remanded to six days in police custody as the Haryana Police set up two Special Investigation Teams to probe the incident.
+Three people allegedly involved in the lynching of a labourer at a farmers' protest site near Singhu border were remanded to six days in police custody on Sunday as the Haryana Police set up two Special Investigation Teams to probe the incident.

-Narain Singh, a member of the Sikh order of Nihang, was arrested on Saturday from near Amritsar.
+So far, four people have been arrested in connection with the gruesome killing.

-All three were produced before a court in Sonipat, which remanded them to six days in police custody.
+The three accused were produced before a court in Sonipat which remanded them to six days in police custody.

-The police sought remand of the accused on the ground that they have to reconstruct the scene of the crime, recover clothes which the accused wore at the time of incident, besides interrogating them in depth about the entire incident.
+The police sought remand of the accused on the ground that they have to reconstruct the scene of the crime, recover weapons and clothes of the accused, besides interrogating them in detail about the entire incident.

-The SIT headed by IPS officer Mayank Gupta, who is Assistant Superintendent of Police, Kharkhoda, Sonipat, will investigate the videos of the incident which were circulating on various social media platforms.
+One SIT headed by IPS officer Mayank Gupta, who is the Assistant Superintendent of Police, Kharkhoda, Sonipat, will investigate the videos of the incident which were circulating on social media.

-The other led by Deputy Superintendent of Police, Sonipat, Virender Singh will carry out the overall probe into the incident.
+The second SIT led by Deputy Superintendent of Police, Sonipat, Virender Singh will carry out the overall probe into the case.

-The body of Dalit labourer Lakhbir Singh was found on Friday tied to a barricade at the Delhi-Haryana border, where the anti-farm law protesters have been camping, with a hand chopped off and multiple wounds caused by sharp-edged weapons.
+The victim's family had earlier questioned the attackers' claim that he committed sacrilege and demanded a high-level probe into the case.

-In a video clip that surfaced on social media, some Nihangs were seen standing around the injured man with his severed left hand close to his head.
-The group was heard accusing him of desecrating a Sikh holy book.
+The mortal remains of the victim, Lakhbir Singh, were cremated at his native village in Punjab's Tarn Taran district amid tight security in the presence of his family members on Saturday evening.
+Sarabjit Singh was the first to be arrested on Friday for the brutal killing of Lakhbir Singh.
+He was produced before a Sonipat court on Saturday and remanded in police custody for seven days.

-However, the victim's family has questioned the attackers' claim that he committed sacrilege and demanded a high-level probe.
+Hours later, Narain Singh was arrested by the Amritsar Rural police at Amarkot village in Amritsar district, police had said.
+He was brought to Sonipat by the Haryana Police early Sunday.

-The mortal remains of Lakhbir Singh were cremated at his native village in Punjab's Tarn Taran amid tight security in the presence of his family members on Saturday evening.
+Narain Singh while talking to the media before his arrest in Amritsar, was unrepentant and said that Lakhbir Singh had been ''punished for sacrilege''.
+According to the Sonipat police earlier, Sarabjit Singh claimed that a few more people were involved in the killing.
+The case has sparked outrage and triggered calls for action to clear the protest sites on Delhi's borders where farmers have been camping since last November to press for the scrapping of the Centre's three agri laws.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)